yeasy/learning_pickleball/en/06_dink.md

 ### When to Attack

 1.  **The "Pop-Up"**: If the ball clears the net with too much height, attack it downward towards the opponent's feet or open court.
+Use your own contact height as the check: above the waist the chance is clear, below the knee do not speed up.
 2.  **Off-Balance Opponent**: If the opponent is reaching or stumbling, speed up the ball to their feet, backhand hip, or open space.
 3.  **Surprise**: Occasionally flick a speed-up shot toward a low backhand-hip lane to jam them, but avoid the head, neck, shoulder, or any airborne player.